ige-calcul/public-docs/docs/clusters/Ige/ige-calcul1.md

 - MATLAB (through modules,i.e: module load matlab)
 ```

-## Slurm: Sumbit a job on the cluster
+## Slurm: Submit a job on the cluster

 Slurm is an open-source workload manager/scheduler for the Discovery cluster.
 Slurm is basically the intermediary between the Login nodes and compute nodes.